ALMA FACTS III. High-Resolution CO(2-1)/CO(1-0) Maps of Twelve Nearby Galaxies: Introduction

 There have been many efforts to characterize $R_{21}$ in external galaxies.
 However, previous measurements were often hindered by challenges in calibration, especially since $R_{21}$ intrinsically has a relatively small dynamic range \citep[{only a factor of $\sim$2-3 variation; }][]{Garcia-Burillo:1993, Crosthwaite:2002, Lundgren:2004, Crosthwaite:2007, Koda:2012, Yajima:2021, Leroy:2022}.
 The calibration issue often led to high $R_{21}>1$ over large regions of the galaxies, seemingly indicating widespread optically-thin CO gas, which is not very likely.
+Only HRG $\sim$ 0.9 in galactic centers has been a consistent and physically-plausible result \citep[e.g.,][]{Braine:1992, Leroy:2009}.
 Spatial variations in $R_{21}$ in external galaxies began to become apparent with improvements in calibration and techniques \citep[e.g.,][]{Koda:2012}.
 In particular, with the advent of ALMA, studies of $R_{21}$ have become increasingly possible \citep{Koda:2020, Egusa:2022, Maeda:2022, den-Brok:2023}.
+There have also been galaxy-wide studies of $R_{21}$ in normal galaxies, \citep[e.g.,][]{Saintonge:2017, Keenan:2024, Keenan:2025}, as well as in extreme systems such as starburst and (ultra)-luminous infrared galaxies \citep[e.g.,][]{Papadopoulos:2012, Montoya-Arroyave:2023}.

-High-resolution studies of $R_{21}$ remain relatively scarce and are typically case-studies, or due to limited coverage, focus on particular regions in galaxies \citep[][]{Egusa:2022, Maeda:2022, den-Brok:2023, Koda:2025}.
+High-resolution studies of $R_{21}$($\sim$ 100 pc) remain relatively scarce and are typically case-studies, or due to limited coverage, focus on particular regions in galaxies \citep[][]{Druard:2014, Egusa:2022, Maeda:2022, den-Brok:2023, Koda:2025}.
 These studies have found $R_{21}$ values similar to those of Galactic studies as well as indications of $R_{21}$ trends with respect to galactic structures.
 Beyond case-studies, it is clear that a survey of $R_{21}$ in nearby galaxies at high-resolution and with well-calibrated data, is needed to understand the general evolution of molecular gas and their physical conditions.
-While there are existing surveys of $R_{21}$ variations \citep[e.g.,][]{Yajima:2021, Leroy:2022}, they are at lower sensitivity and resolution, and the compared CO(1-0) and CO(2-1) data were often observed from different telescopes.
+While there are existing surveys of $R_{21}$ variations \citep[e.g.,][]{Yajima:2021, Leroy:2022, den-Brok:2025}, they are at lower sensitivity and resolution, {or} the compared CO(1-0) and CO(2-1) data were often observed from different telescopes.
 As a result, overall systematic trends were not clear.